Mallick17/SQL-NoSQL/README.md

 ---

-## Restoring only the missing rows
+## Restoring only the missing rows using a Particular Table Backup and Restore

 ### **Key Considerations**
 - **Do You Have a Backup?**: You need a recent `.sql` dump file (e.g., `employees_table.sql` or a full database dump) that contains the table’s data before the deletion occurred.